Wvanlaa/Cradlepoint-sdk-samples/README.md

 Inspiration based on the Cradlepoint OpenSource SDK's
 ----------

-This directory contains the NCOS SDK tools and sample applications.
+This directory contains the NCOS SDK tools and sample applications mainly based on the Cradlepoint GitHub.
+For the originals please visit: [Cradlepoint GitHub Pages](https://github.com/cradlepoint/sdk-samples/tree/master)

 ## Documents